Gojome Town, home to a morning market that has been around for over 500 years and "zelkova with breasts" (Akita Prefecture)

 - access:

-- Car: Approximately 5 minutes from Akita Expressway Gojome Hachirogata IC
+- By car: Approximately 5 minutes from Gojome Hachirogata IC on the Akita Expressway

 Google Map

-The five castles of the Edo period left in Masumi Sugae's book
+Five castles from the Edo period recorded in Masumi Sugae's book

-During the Edo period, the Gojome area was under the control of the Satake clan of the Kubota clan and continued until the Meiji Restoration.
+During the Edo period, the Gojome area came under the control of the Satake clan of the Kubota domain, a rule that continued until the Meiji Restoration

-Although 220 years have passed since the Edo period in which Masumi lived, some of the scenery and tools that caught his eye still remain.
+Although 220 years have passed since Masumi lived in the Edo period, some of the scenery and tools he saw remain to this day

-It is said to be about 1,000 years old, and is a large tree with a maximum trunk circumference of about 21m.
-Masumi "Breast Tsuki (the old name of zelkova) ," I have been watching over people as they are.
-Zelkova in Noda is a natural monument in Gojome Town.
+The tree is said to be about 1,000 years old, and is currently a large tree with a height of about 21m and a maximum trunk circumference of 6.5m.
+It has been watching over people in its original form for over 220 years since Masumi "Tsuki" (an ancient name for zelkova) .
+Noda's Zelkova is a natural monument of Gojome Town.

 - Facility name: Noda Zelkova/Hachiman Shrine